courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

 - For each constrast, ``sub-{sub_num}_task-floc_space-T1w_stats-tscores_contrast-*_cutoff-*_desc-{smooth, unsmooth}_mask.nii.gz``, a parcel mask in subject space (``.nii.gz``) that corresponds to the union between the warped group parcel and the voxels with t-scores above the specified alpha threshold in the subject's contrast map.
 A parcel is created using both the Kanwisher-style (e.g. face > object) and the NSD-style (face > [object, body. scene, character]) fLoc contrast.

 ------------
 ## Step 5.
-Create union masks between T1w-warped ROI masks subjects' task-derived t-score maps
+Create union masks between group-derived ROI masks and task-derived t-score maps

 This step is to generate subject-specific ROI masks in a data-driven manner by constraining t-score maps derived from subjects' fLoc data with group priors (ROI masks extracted from the Kanwisher parcels warped to subject space).